GluuFederation/docs-ce-prod/docs/source/reference/JSON-oxauth-prop.md

 sessionIdUnusedLifetime                            | The lifetime for unused session states sessionIdUnauthenticatedUnusedLifetime             | The lifetime for unused unauthenticated session states sessionIdLifetime                                  | The lifetime of session id in seconds.
-If 0 or -1 then expiration is not set. `session_id` cookie expires when browser session ends. sessionIdEnabled                                   | Boolean value specifying whether to enable session ID parameter sessionIdPersistOnPromptNone                       | Boolean value specifying whether to persist session ID on prompt none spontaneousScopeLifetime                           | The lifetime of spontaneous scope in seconds.
+If 0 or -1 then expiration is not set. `session_id` cookie expires when browser session ends. serverSessionIdLifetime                            | Dedicated property to control lifetime of the server side OP session object in seconds.
+Overrides `sessionIdLifetime`.
+By default value is 0, so object lifetime equals `sessionIdLifetime` (which sets both cookie and object expiration).
+It can be useful if goal is to keep different values for client cookie and server object. sessionIdEnabled                                   | Boolean value specifying whether to enable session ID parameter sessionIdPersistOnPromptNone                       | Boolean value specifying whether to persist session ID on prompt none spontaneousScopeLifetime                           | The lifetime of spontaneous scope in seconds.